kylesmartin/to-do/README.md

 ## Commands

-Add a task to your list
+dd a task to your list
 ```
 to-do add
 ```